GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 <h2>Linux<h2>

-1. Login into your Metamask account.
+1.Login into your Metamask account.

 2.Open the bomb crypto game page in the browser.